SavvY02/c316repo/README.md

 # c316repo Wiley Internship

-This internship prepares candidates  for Global MNC's he tools & technologies to be learned are as follows
+This internship prepares candidates  for Global MNC's The tools & technologies to be learned are as follows

 SQL - Beginners to Advance
 Python Essentials